The Handmaid's Tale: Feminist analysis

 Some scholars have offered a feminist interpretation, connecting Atwood's use of religious fundamentalism in the pages of The Handmaid's Tale to a condemnation of its presence in current American society.
 Atwood goes on to describe her book as not a critique of religion, but a critique of the use of religion as a "front for tyranny".
 Others have argued that The Handmaid's Tale critiques typical notions of feminism, as Atwood's novel appears to subvert the traditional "women helping women" ideals of the movement and turns toward the possibility of "the matriarchal network ... and a new form of misogyny: women's hatred of women".

-Scholars have analyzed and made connections to patriarchal oppression in The Handmaid's Tale and oppression of women today.
-Aisha Matthews tackles the effects of institutional structures that oppress woman and womanhood and connects those to the themes present in The Handmaid's Tale.
-She first asserts that structures and social frameworks, such as the patriarchy and societal role of traditional Christian values, are inherently detrimental to the liberation of womanhood.
-She then makes the connection to the relationship between Offred, Serena Joy, and the Commander, explaining that through this "perversion of traditional marriage, the Biblical story of Rachel, Jacob, and Bilhah is taken too literally".
+Scholars have analyzed and made connections to patriarchal oppression in The Handmaid's Tale and oppression of women in the twenty-first century.
+Aisha Matthews, for example, compares the institutional structures that oppress women with those in The Handmaids Tale, asserting first that patriarchy and societal role of traditional Christian values are opposed to the liberation of womanhood.
+She then examines the relationship between Offred, Serena Joy, and the Commander, explaining that through this "perversion of traditional marriage, the Biblical story of Rachel, Jacob, and Bilhah is taken too literally".
 Their relationship and other similar relationships in The Handmaid's Tale mirror the effects of patriarchal standards of womanliness.